 What if they thought they’d need $60,000 per year to maintain their lifestyle?
 Will they have enough money for the year if they withdraw $60,000 from their tax deferred retirement plan?

-Not likely.
-Not after they pay taxes!
+Perhaps not, after they pay taxes!
 They may need to withdraw much more.

 Taxes will also impact how much of their Social Security check they get to keep.
 If they have too much income generated from tax qualified retirement plans, their Social Security check may get taxed too.
 In fact, up to 85% of their Social Security check could be subject to income tax, if combined income was more than $34k for single filers and $44k if filing jointly.
 There’s another bite out of their retirement income apple.

 So, what if in working with your clients, they decide they don’t want to take distributions from a tax deferred retirement plan in order to protect Social Security benefits from being taxed?
 That may not be an option.
-After the passing of the SECURE Act, which took effect January 1, 2020, in most situations, a client will have to take their first required minimum distribution (RMD) by at least April 1st of the year they reach age 72 — whether they need them or not.
+After the passing of the SECURE Act, which took effect January 1, 2020, in most situations, a client will have to take their first required minimum distribution (RMD) by at least April 1st of the year they reach age 72 — whether they need the money or not.
 Otherwise, they face a penalty rate of 50% of the required distribution for non-compliance.

-To help clients mitigate this, you might suggest putting some of their retirement savings in a Roth IRA account if they qualify, strategically convert some of the IRA money to a Roth IRA, or save some of their money into an after-tax account where most, if not all, taxes are paid upfront.
+To help clients mitigate this, you might suggest putting some of their retirement savings in a Roth IRA account if they qualify, strategically convert some of the IRA money to a Roth IRA, or save some of their money into an after-tax account where most if not all taxes are paid upfront.

 These are just a few of the ways you can help a client effectively improve their returns (without the client having to take on more risk).